osama2-9/MIT-Spocs-2025-Projects/ApartmentRentPrediction/readme.md

 # 🏠 Apartment Rent Predictor

-A **machine learning web application** that predicts apartment rent prices based on property details, built with **Python, scikit-learn, and Gradio**.
+A **machine learning ** that predicts apartment rent prices based on property details, built with **Python, scikit-learn, and Gradio**.
 The app also displays **model performance metrics** in real-time.

 ---